TAE Assessor Skill Set

 Highly qualified and skilled assessors are essential for ensuring staff have the required skills and knowledge to work safely and efficiently.
 We have been delivering training and assessment qualifications for more than 18 years and during this time we have refined our approach to ensure we are a leading provider of this training in Australia.
 Those who complete our TAE Assessor Skill Set course will be well-equipped to plan, organise and conduct high quality assessments.

 Who should do this training?

-The aim of the workshop is to equip participants with the knowledge and skills to plan, organise, conduct and validate assessment against nationally recognised units of competency.
-It is suitable for trainers and assessors, particularly those working for Registered Training Organisations and those who are undertaking the Certificate IV in Training and Assessment.
+The aim of the workshop is to equip participants with the knowledge and skills to plan, organise, conduct and validate assessment against nationally recognised units of competency, and to develop and trial assessment tools.
+The course has been designed for trainers and assessors, particularly those working for Registered Training Organisations and those who are undertaking the Certificate IV in Training and Assessment.
 The course may also be useful for others who work in training and assessment roles, including training designers, managers, and consultants.